Belizean–Guatemalan territorial dispute: Early colonial era (1600s–1821)

-In 1494, Spain's claim to all New World territories west of the line was established in the Treaty of Tordesillas.
-England, like other powers of the late 15th century, did not recognize the treaty that divided the world between Spain and Portugal.
-After Mayan Indigenous tribes had massacred Spanish conquistadors and missionaries in Tipu and surrounding areas, shipwrecked English seamen, then English and Scottish Baymen, settled by 1638, with a short military alliance with Amerindians from the Mosquito Coast south of Belize, and often welcoming former British privateers.
+In 1494, Spain and Portugal agreed to the Treaty of Tordesillas, dividing the newly discovered American lands along a meridian, with Spain claiming the territories to its west.
+However, England, like many other powers of the late 15th century, did not recognize the treaty.
+After Mayan tribes had massacred Spanish conquistadors and missionaries in Tipu and surrounding areas, shipwrecked English seamen, then English and Scottish Baymen, settled by 1638, with a short military alliance with native residents of the Mosquito Coast south of Belize, and often welcoming former British privateers.

 In the Godolphin Treaty of 1670, Spain confirmed England was to hold all territories in the Western Hemisphere that it had already settled.
-However, the treaty did not define what areas were settled.
+However, the treaty did not specify which areas were considered settled.
 English settlers were already in the territory when the treaty was signed, but was not exclusively under British control either, which gave room for Spain to claim sovereignty over the region.

 Without recognition of either the British or Spanish governments, the Baymen in Belize started electing magistrates as early as 1738.
 When the Treaty of Paris was signed in 1763, Britain agreed to demolish British forts in the region and gave Spain sovereignty over the soil, while Spain agreed the Baymen could continue logging wood in the territory.
 From this treaty until 1859, the territory is now formally referred to as the British Settlement of Belize in the Bay of Honduras, sometimes shortened to "the Bay of Honduras".
 The 1783 Treaty of Versailles marked where the Baymen could log between the Hondo and Belize rivers.
 The 1786 Anglo-Spanish Convention was signed to extend the logging border down to the Sibun river and the ability to settle in the nearby St. George's Caye as long as no forts were built and no troops were on the island.
 All of the aforementioned treaties also specified that the territory could be used only for logging and scavenging within the areas outlined, that Spanish sovereignty still existed in the region and that local government was only to be established for maintaining peace, not for civil nor military purposes.

-In 1786, when a British Superintendent named Edward Despard was appointed to enforce the treaty rules, he abolished the local Magistrate government.
-Despard tried to replace the government with a "Plan of Police", effectively making Despard a dictator.
-The settlers petitioned the king about Despard's actions, and in 1791, he was dismissed.
-Britain had a temporary Superintendent reinstate the original constitution and then let the settlement be run by Magistrates until 1797, where Superintendents were representatives of the settlement to Britain for the next 70 years.

 Spain had several skirmishes with the Baymen, even after the 1786 convention.
 Spain's last military attempt to dislodge the settlers was the 1798 Battle of St. George's Caye, where Spain failed to capture any land.
 Regular censuses of the settlement were conducted in 1816.